 - I like to use bacon grease for the flavor when sautéing the vegetables and then crumbling it and adding it to the top.
 You could mix it in the soup at the end to add more flavor but it won’t be as crispy obviously.

-Well I hope you enjoy this keto seafood soup as much as I did.
-It was so tasty and since I have leftover seafood I’ll be definitely be making it again!
+Well I hope you enjoy this keto seafood chowder as much as I did.
+It was so tasty and since I have leftover seafood from this recipe, I’ll be definitely be making it again on another cold winter day.

 The nutrtional information for 1 serving is: